MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-root-site.md

 - If you want the content on your classic team site to be displayed with the layout of a communication site, apply the communication site experience to the root site.

 > [!NOTE]
 > Typically, organizations launch their intranet landing page at the root site location.
 It's a clear choice for a portal since it has the shortest URL that is easiest to remember.
-By modernizing the root site, you can  have a great portal experience powered by modern SharePoint.
 We strongly encourage you to [review performance considerations and other guidance](/sharepoint/dev/solution-guidance/portal-overview) before launching portals at the root site location.

 ## What's the root site?

 The root site for your organization is one of the sites that's provisioned automatically when you purchase and set up an Office 365 or Microsoft 365 plan that includes SharePoint.
-The URL of this site is typically *contoso*.sharepoint.com.
+The URL of this site is typically *contoso*.sharepoint.com, and the owner is Company Administrator (all global admins in the organization).
 The root site can't be connected to an Office 365 group.
-The owner for the root site is Company Administrator (all global admins in the organization).

 > [!WARNING]
 > Do not delete the root site for your organization.
 If you do, users will not be able to access any SharePoint sites until you restore the root site.